introduction-to-python-2021-1/PythonFinalTask/README.md

       --json         Print result as JSON in stdout --verbose      Outputs verbose status messages
-      --limit LIMIT  Limit news topics if this parameter provided
+      --limit LIMIT  Limit news topics if this parameter provided --date [DATE]  Sets the date in %Y%m%d format the news will be displayed for

 JSON structure: